Scroll to content

 At Cassiobury Junior School, we work on Waves of support:

-Along with this, we use Helen Sanderson’s 4 Plus 1 (we call this the SEND 4+1 Joint Planning Review).
-We chose the tool as our review document as it captures four key areas for discussion and an action plan: What have you tried?
-What have you learned?
-What are you pleased about?
-What are you concerned about?
-The discussion then directs us to the ‘plus 1′ question – what should we do next?
+Along with this, we use Helen Sanderson’s 4 Plus 1 questions we call this the SEND Support Plan).
+We chose the tool as our review document as it captures four key areas for discussion and an action plan.
+As part of this document, we set targets which are reviewed by teachers with parents each term.

 At Cassiobury Junior School, we have a dedicated Wellbeing Lead, who works with children on a referral basis (please see the SEN Information Report for more information).